ducdiep79/CasperLabs/docs/CONTRACTS.md

     --host localhost \
     print-deploy
 ```
 This will print information of a deploy into STDOUT.
 There are `--json` and `--bytes-standard` flags for, respectively, using standard JSON vs Protobuf text encoding and standard ASCII-escaped for Protobuf or Base64 for JSON bytes encoding vs custom Base16.
-The same set of flags also available for all `show-*` and `query-state` commands.
+The same set of flags is also available for all `show-*` and `query-state` commands.

 **Sending deploy to the node**
 ```